ericwgreene/cicd-project/README.md

 ## Project Plan

-Below are links to the Trello Board and Google Sheets Plan for the project.
+Below are links to the Trello Board and Google Sheets Plan.

 * A link to a Trello board for the project: [Trello Board](https://trello.com/invite/b/etbnUf31/b86a08131718cbb6a897d8c9e64812fb/udacity-cicd-project)